 Sign of the times

-We always get signed terms agreed upfront with any hiring client we want to partner with, which have clear clauses surrounding fees, payment terms and rebate periods.
-Ordinarily, our clients have been previous users and so there is rarely an issue around paying us once a candidate is placed- all part and parcel of contingency recruitment.
+We always get signed terms agreed upon upfront with any hiring client we want to partner with, which have clear clauses surrounding fees, payment terms, and rebate periods.
+Ordinarily, our clients have been previous users, and so there is rarely an issue around paying us once a candidate is placed- all part and parcel of contingency recruitment.

-However, you meet a client who is through a recommendation and you agree on fees on email; however, you don’t get the actual signed document assuming the email agreement is enough.
-A word of caution- if this client then turns into your worst nightmare and refuses to pay your full fee-splitting hairs over this, it transpires that a signed document is the only way to protect your business.
+However, you meet a client who is through a recommendation, and you agree on fees by email; however, you don’t get the actual signed document assuming the email agreement is enough.
+A word of caution- if this client turns into your worst nightmare and refuses to pay your full fee-splitting hairs over this, a signed document is the only way to protect your business.

-Sadly, this scenario resulted in this client being removed as a partner to our brand as for us, trust is the most important thing and we could never place someone else into a business that breaches
+Sadly, this scenario resulted in this client being removed as a partner to our brand for us, trust is the most important thing, and we could never place someone else into a business that breaches

 that so viciously.
 We will certainly be very cautious taking on new clients going forward and always with signed terms.
 Has this happened to you?
 What was the outcome?

-As you get older, you learn to appreciate what sort of people you want to surround yourself with- I have certainly found as I have passed 40 by, that there are those I want to be around and then
+As you get older, you learn to appreciate what sort of people you want to surround yourself with- I have indeed found, as I have passed 40 by, that there are those I want to be around and then

 those I have to tolerate and in business, this is no different.
-For example, in recruitment, you do tend to come across a lot of strong characters and just sometimes they border into narcissists- those who lack empathy or commitment to anyone but themselves.
-How do you predict who these people are going to be other than trusting our own intuition and life experience; even we, as seasoned recruiters, occasionally get the wool pulled where someone will test our patience and trust.
-However, we would recommend the 3 strikes and you are out rule as there is only so much bad luck one person can have during an interview process.
+For example, in recruitment, you do tend to come across a lot of strong characters, and just sometimes they border into narcissists- those who lack empathy or commitment to anyone but themselves.
+How do you predict who these people are going to be other than trusting our own intuition and life experience; even we, as seasoned recruiters, occasionally get the wool pulled when someone tests our patience and trust.
+However, we recommend the three strikes, and you are out rule, as there is only so much bad luck one person can have during an interview process.
 What do you do when you are dealing with someone you don’t like?

 Crystal ball reader

-Sadly I am not a psychic nor can I predict the future; therefore my summation is that every recruitment situation you face will be unique and that you can never predict what an outcome is going to be.
-What you can do to navigate away from risk and steer towards a positive outcome is to always ask open questions, be prepared to listen and ask for the “no”, be genuine in your own approach so that you create an open and transparent engagement with your customer.
-It is so easy for me to say take a pragmatic view as I run my own business so don’t have shareholders or a boss to please; however the less we worry or become fixated on “making money” and more importantly focusing on outcomes – getting the right people their right job- will make you a much more professional, calmer and honest operator in whatever market you operate within.
+Sadly I am not a psychic, nor can I predict the future; therefore, my summation is that every recruitment situation you face will be unique and that you can never predict the outcome.
+What you can do to navigate away from risk and steer towards a positive result is always to ask open questions, be prepared to listen and ask for the “no,” and be genuine in your approach so that you create an open and transparent engagement with your customer.
+It is so easy for me to say take a pragmatic view as I run my own business, so I don’t have shareholders or a boss to please; however, the less we worry or become fixated on “making money,” and more importantly, focusing on outcomes – getting the right people their right job- will make you a much more professional, calmer and honest operator in whatever market you operate within.
 Have you found this in your market?
 Are there nuances you can predict?

 Understanding what your USP is should form a critical part of anyone’s future plan for career development or business operating.
 Why does someone buy from you – whatever your product or

-Think about this and from this USP, build out your value proposition so each and every time you engage with a new customer you can simply position why you are the best person to assist them.
+Think about this, and from this USP, build out your value proposition so every time you engage with a new customer, you can position why you are the best person to assist them.